Richard Brinsley Peake

-Richard Brinsley Peake (19 February 1792 – 4 October 1847) was a dramatist of the early nineteenth century best remembered today for his 1823 play Presumption; or, the Fate of Frankenstein, a work based on the novel Frankenstein by Mary Shelley.
+Richard Brinsley Peake (19 February 1792 – 4 October 1847) was an English dramatist of the early nineteenth century best remembered today for his 1823 play Presumption; or, the Fate of Frankenstein, a work based on the novel Frankenstein by Mary Shelley.
 It was Peake, not Shelley, who wrote the famous line, "It lives!"

 Early life

 Richard Brinsley Peake was born in Gerrard Street in Soho, London, the son of Richard Peake, who for forty years worked in the Treasury Office of the Theatre Royal, Drury Lane in London.
 He was named after the playwright Richard Brinsley Sheridan, who was a friend of his father.
 From 1809 to 1817 Peake was an apprentice with the engraver James Heath.
 On leaving Heath's employ in 1817 Peake began to write for the theatre; his first play was The Bridge that Carries Us Safe Over, produced at the English Opera House in 1817, and which was quickly followed by a farce, Wanted, a Governess.